If you are thinking of launching a Kickstarter, you are probably considerind the pros and cons of crowdfunding.

 Using a crowdfunding platform can help spread your idea.
-The platform often helps you promote your campaign.
-Kickstarter as a platform gets more exposure than other platforms.
-For this reason, it is a good place to launch your campaign if you are looking to get more press.
+The platform often helps you promote your campaign and your brand.
+Kickstarter as a platform gets more exposure than others.
+For this reason, it is a good place to host your campaign if you are looking to get more press.

-Crowdfunding platforms are built on requests technology solutions.
-This makes it easy to set up and launch a campaign even if you’re technically challenged.
-Using a platform means you don’t have to setup payment processing, SSL, an online store, etc.
+Crowdfunding platforms are built on requested technology solutions.
+This quality makes it easy to set up and launch a campaign even if you’re technically-challenged.
+Using a platform means you don’t have to set up the more challenging technical aspects of online funding such as payment processing, SSL, an online store, etc.